To make this easy DIY Fall vase all you are going to need is an empty plastic juice bottle and chalk paint. Such a fun way to upcycle containers!

 Next, I took my blade and cut the top part of the bottle off, I don’t want my DIY Fall vase looking like a juice bottle!

-Decorating the Bottle
+Decorating The Bottle

 I painted the vase with Waverly chalk paint in the “Plaster” shade; a creamy white color.